 The Company has been named as a defendant, along with other financial institutions, in two consolidated antitrust class actions relating to trading practices in United States Treasury securities auctions.
 The cases were dismissed in March 2021, with the Court granting the Plaintiffs leave to further amend the complaint by no later than May 14, 2021.
 The plaintiffs filed an amended complaint on or about May 14, 2021, and the Company moved to dismiss the amended complaint on June 14, 2021.
 By order dated March 31, 2022, the Court granted the Company's motion and dismissed all of the claims against it in the amended complaint.
 The Court also denied the plaintiffs' request for leave to file a further amended complaint.
 On April 28, 2022, the Plaintiffs filed a Notice of Appeal of the decision and filed their opening brief on the appeal in the United States Court of Appeals for the Second Circuit on August 18, 2022.
 The Company filed its brief in response on November 17, 2022.
 Plaintiffs filed their brief in reply in further support of their appeal on December 14, 2022.
-Oral argument in the appeal has been scheduled for October 3, 2023.
+Oral argument in the appeal was held on October 3, 2023, and the Second Circuit now has the appeal under advisement.
 We believe that we have meritorious defenses to the claims set forth in the complaint and intend to continue to vigorously defend our position.